DfI Roads

 Department for Infrastructure Roads or DfI Roads (formerly Transport NI, and the Roads Service) is the public body responsible for the upkeep and maintenance of highways and roads in Northern Ireland in the United Kingdom.
 It is an executive agency of the Department for Infrastructure.

-The agency has over 2,000 staff and as such employs more people than its parent department.
-In 2010-11 the agency was responsible for just over 25,000 kilometres (15,534 miles) of public roads, approximately 9,500 kilometres (5,903 miles) of footways, 5,800 bridges, 265,000 streetlights and 370 public car parks.
+As of June 2022, there are 17 section offices across Northern Ireland.

 DfI Roads was part of the Department of the Environment but was transferred to the then Department for Regional Development (DRD) upon the latter's creation in 1998.
-In 2016, DRD became the Department for Infrastructure.
+In 2016, DfI became the authority responsible for road management.